• Skip to primary navigation

 Tools inside the toolbox

 First, I pulled all of these items.
-It helps to carry around things like cutters, screwdrivers, rulers.
-This kit not only helps with organizing but also helps with your weekly fix-it list.
+This toolbox (Affiliate Link) helps to carry around things like cutters, screwdrivers (Affiliate Link), and rulers.
+It not only helps with organizing but also helps with your weekly fix-it list.
 Here is a list of the items I included and how I use them.

 Pliers - To use for helping pull nails out of items and unscrew stubborn bolts.